palantir/conjure/docs/rfc/005-handling-double-nan-and-infinity.md

 * in Python this could be `float('nan')`, `float('inf')`, `-float('inf')`
 * in Rust this could be `std::f64::NAN`, `std::f64::INFINITY`, `std::f64::NEG_INFINITY`

+Each language's serialization layer must also serialize their specific NaN or Infinity values as the appropriate JSON strings specified in the table above.

 ## Alternative: Ban NaN and Infinity

 This entire problem could be avoided by re-defining the Conjure 'double' type to be a modified IEEE 754 type, where Infinity and NaN are _not considered valid_.
 This could be implemented by throwing errors at serialization time or by introducing some new SafeDouble class.